 "He's like me.
 He's a communicator," Ham said.
 "We're not really used to doing formal debates."

-On each side of the debate, there's yet another debate going on: For example, some of the defenders of evolution education think Tuesday's face-off won't be such a bad thing.
+Debating the debate On each side of the debate, there's yet another debate going on: For example, some of the defenders of evolution education think Tuesday's face-off won't be such a bad thing.

 "In general, we advise people against doing debates.
 The biggest thing is that a debate on stage is not how science is decided.
 It's entertainment, it's theater," said Josh Rosenau, program and policy director for the National Center for Science Education, which defends the teaching of evolution.
 "But because it's about entertainment, if anyone's going to do it, I think Bill Nye is not a bad choice."